QTD Large Cap – 3Q2023 vs. R1000V

 We are bottom-up stock pickers, but sector exposures influenced relative performance as follows:

-- What Hurt: Underweight Energy (a better performing sector) & overweight Info.
-Technology (a weaker performing sector)
+What Hurt: Underweight Energy (a better performing sector) & an overweight Cons.
+Discretionary (a weaker performing sector)

 Trades During the Quarter